bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NO3 -_2mojFkIZf0RgDdRrAmsAvG/Documentation.md

-content of NO3- in the water sample.
+Content of NO3- in the water sample.